 When a sewing machine is working the moving thread is “squeezed” between these 2 parts and the amount of pressure on the thread is controlled by a small screw.

 If you move these 2 parts closer together by tightening the screw the amount of pressure will increase, if you move them further apart by loosening the screw the amount of pressure will decrease.

 If you wonder where the bobbin tension disks/plates are on a sewing machine (Brother, Singer, Janome) you can see them in the video below.

 This small metal plate/spring is attached to the bobbin case with a screw.
 This is what gives the bobbin thread its tension.
 The screw is tightened and when the thread is going between this plate and the bobbin case there is some pressure applied to the thread.
 This tension spring assembly is set at the factory.

 How to get the bobbin tension right

-First thing we have to know – there are 2 types of bobbins: front loading and drop-in.
+The first thing we have to know – there are 2 types of bobbins: front-loading and drop-in.

 Most modern computerized home sewing and embroidery machines have drop-in bobbins – they are plastic, you just drop the threaded bobbin in – and you are ready to go.

 Front-loading bobbins – they have metal bobbin cases.
 Older sewing machines have them, but some new machines have them too.
 For example, I have only a few years old Janome machine (New Home 2212) with a front-loading bobbin.

 These machines can’t sew with very big speed but on the other hand, they are usually very solid and can sew heavy-weight fabrics with ease.
 Modern longarm machines are also equipped with front-loading metal bobbin cases.